 The Winsome heart makes no sense to the world.
 What happens when we respond to affronts to our character with love and forgiveness?
 It blows people away.
 When we blush at their crude jokes and simply turn away they may become insulted, but we do not respond in like manner.
 Instead, we simply engage them in edifying and God glorifying talks.
 The Winsome heart appears to be naïve to the world, but it is not.
 Instead it is as wise as a serpent, but as harmless as a dove.
 It does not attack.
 It does not try to retaliate.
 Instead, it returns good for evil.
-This level of maturity is a marker for the Mature Christian.
-The Adult Christian will be going through all of the cutting, chiseling, and grinding it will take to develop a Winsome heart.
+This level of maturity is a marker for the maturing Christian.
+As we mature in Christ we will be going through all of the cutting, chiseling, and grinding it will take to develop a Winsome heart.
 It is a work in progress.

 The Winsome heart is not timid.
 It is bold.
 Timidity is an outcome of pride on the defense.
 Boldness is an outcome of genuine humility.
 A winsome, bold heart is a powerful combination.
 It results in a believer who will remain faithful in the face of persecution and rejoice when it happens.

 How should we react when we are persecuted for living for Jesus?
 We should rejoice and count ourselves as blessed.
 Only the Winsome heart can rejoice in the face of persecution.
 What about when we simply come across unreasonable or incompetent people?
 How should we treat them?
 I believe this is marker we should observe in our hearts to measure our godliness.
 When we can react to this type of treatment the way Jesus would, then I would say we have matured a great deal.
-We may have crossed that threshold that separates the Adult Christian stage from the Mature Christian stage.
+However, I have also had these types of successes followed quickly by failures these struggles will continue throughout this life.